-The [FG] button allows you to select the color of a drawing tool as black, white or color, depending on the color mode selected for your image.
+The [FG] button allows you to select the color of a drawing tool as black, white or a color, depending on the color mode selected for your image.

-If you are creating a black and white or highlight color image, select a color by clicking on the [FG] button until it displays the color you want.

-If you are a full-color user, the Choose Foreground Color dialog box displays when you click on the [FG] button.
-Double-click on the color you want to use.
+- If you are creating a black and white image, select a color by clicking on the [FG] button until it displays the color you want. - If you are creating a full-color image, select a color by clicking on the [FG] button and doubleclicking on the color you want in the Choose Foreground Color dialog box.